therod/theminimalistcoder/app/posts/2017-08-05-stoic-tapas.md

 > - Seneca

 # Emotions are created internally
-Emotions come solely from within and are created completely by our choice.
+Emotions come from within and we cannot control when or how they appear.
+What we can control is how we react or act on these emotions.

 > "Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom."
 > – Viktor Frankl